-They exchanged hesitant smiles before she turned and whisked out of the kitchen.
-Harriet didn’t slow down until safely on the other side of her closed bedroom door.
-She kicked off her shoes and sat down on her bed to rest.
+They exchanged hesitant smiles, before she turned and whisked out of the kitchen.
+Harriet didn’t slow down, until she was safely on the other side of her closed bedroom door.
+She kicked off both shoes and sat down on her bed to rest.
 Lately, the slightest effort seemed to drain her energy.
 She couldn’t wait to crawl into bed.
 Harriet rose and took off her dress, pausing before the mirrored closet door to appraise the wasted body underneath.

 As a ballerina, she simply had to maintain a streamlined figure.
 Harriet threw her dress on a hanger, grabbed her bag of toiletries and headed down the hall to the bathroom.
 Trembling hands washed a pinched face and brushed her teeth.

-Harriet bent to rinse.
+Harriet bent to rinse out her mouth.
 She straightened, meeting her own critical gaze.
 Harriet tentatively felt her sharp chin for signs of doubling.
 Her other hand compulsively shot down to her flat stomach.
 How she loathed her body!
 Self-hatred boiled over and clouded her better judgment.

 All at once, Harriet stepped over to the commode, lifted the seat, bent forward and shoved the toothbrush down her throat.
 The spasms began immediately.
 Everything in her stomach came spewing forth into the bowl.
 When the molten stream ended, she calmly brushed her teeth a second time and returned to the bedroom.

 For an instant, she felt relieved, at peace, in control.
 Then shame came crashing down on her elation.
 Dammit, dammit, dammit!
 She was not supposed to do that again.
 She had promised herself!
-It’s just that Harriet always felt helpless in her mother’s house.
-The moment she walked in and Rachel lit into her, she became the miserable, chubby little girl that she fought hard to forget.
+It was just that Harriet always felt helpless, in her mother’s house.
+The moment she walked in and Rachel lit into her, she became the miserable, chubby little girl that she fought so hard over the years to forget.

-Harriet turned off the lights and climbed into bed hoping to find some comfort in sleep.
+Harriet turned off the lights and climbed into bed, hoping to find some comfort in sleep.
 Her overwrought emotions continued to torment her.
-She gave herself over to the tears that flooded her eyes, disappointed in herself and for the thousandth time ruing the date of her birth.
+She surrendered her self-control to the tears that flooded her eyes, grappling with a crushing degree of disappointment in herself.
+For the thousandth time, Harriet rued the date of her birth.